Controller5/brain2anki/README.md

 Copy to usr/local/bin and run chmod to make it executable.

+Navigate to the location of the downloaded copy of brain2anki4

-$ ln brain2anki4 usr/local/bin
+ln brain2anki4 usr/local/bin
+cd usr/local/bin
-  $ chmod -x brain2anki4
+chmod -x brain2anki4
-  $ brain2anki4
+brain2anki4

 Instructions: